GarwelGarwel/KerbalHealth/README.md

 These values, like most others in the mod, are adjustable in Difficulty Settings.
 They also depend on quirks of a particular kerbal.
 You can check current values for a specific crew member in Health Monitor.

-Certain parts (Hitchhiker, crew cabins, and the Cupola + many provided by mods) can additionally reduce the effect of a health factor (Crowded in this case) allowing for much longer and healthier flights.
+Certain parts (Hitchhiker, crew cabins, and the Cupola + many provided by mods) can additionally reduce the effect of a health factor (Confinement in this case) allowing for much longer and healthier flights.
 It often requires EC though.
 Hab rings in some mods can help overcome Microgravity issues for long-term stations and interplanetary missions.
 All these features can be changed using ModuleManager patches.

 **Health Recuperation and Health Decay**